Minneapolis City Council Ward 4

 National Rifle Association Certified

-I support a Police Department that is fully staffed, well funded, and superbly trained physically, emotionally, socially, and ethically.
+I support a Police Department that is fully staffed, well funded, and superbly trained physically, emotionally, socially, and ethically, with a clear sense of the need for racial sensitivity.

-I oppose a liquor bar and its drunks at the Upper Harbor Terminal.
+I oppose a liquor bar and its drunks at the Upper Harbor Terminal located at the intersection of Dowling Avenue North and the River.

 Stop The Drug War for Peace and Prosperity.